 Paint-grade project?
-Rolling paint on is easy, and allows you to cover a lot of territory quickly.
-Like any job, it’s important to have the right tool for the job.
+Rolling paint on is easy, and it allows you to cover a lot of territory quickly.
+Like any job, it’s important to have the right tool.
 There are rollers, and there are rollers.
 Paint roller selection is important.
 Let’s make sure you’re getting the best roller for your paint-grade projects.

 What not to get

 When you’re roller shopping, don’t buy the same roller you’d get to paint the walls inside your house.
 Interior walls typically have at least a little texture to them.
 Maybe a lot of texture.
 So you use a roller with some nap.
 Nap allows the roller to get paint on the high spots and the low spots for uniform coverage.
 Additionally, since you’ve got a lot of real estate to cover, you’re probably using a 12” roller.
 That’s too big for most woodworking projects.

 In all likelihood, you’ve sanded the project smooth.
 If you use a roller with a deep nap, it’s going to leave paint texture on the surface, undoing the great job you did making the project smooth.
 Look for a foam roller that’s labeled as a fine finisher.
 The packaging or product info may specifically say the roller is good for painting cabinets and furniture.
 Shorter rollers, 4” or 6” long, generally work well for woodworking projects.